 The Foundation for Food & Agriculture Research (FFAR) builds public-private partnerships to fund bold research addressing big food and agriculture challenges.
 FFAR was established in the 2014 Farm Bill to increase public agriculture research investments, fill knowledge gaps and complement the U.S. Department of Agriculture’s research agenda.
 FFAR’s model matches federal funding from Congress with private funding, delivering a powerful return on taxpayer investment.
 Through collaboration and partnerships, FFAR advances actionable science benefiting farmers, consumers and the environment.

 Swine Health Information Center

-Funded by America’s pork producers to protect and enhance the health of the US swine herd, the Swine Health Information Center focuses its efforts on prevention, preparedness, and response.
-As a conduit of information and research, SHIC encourages sharing of its publications and research for the benefit of swine health.
+The Swine Health Information Center, launched in 2015 with Pork Checkoff funding, protects and enhances the health of the U.S. swine herd by minimizing the impact of emerging disease threats through preparedness, coordinated communications, global disease monitoring, analysis of swine health data, and targeted research investments.
+As a conduit of information and research, SHIC encourages sharing of its publications and research.
 Forward, reprint, and quote SHIC material freely.
-For more information, visit http://www.swinehealth.org or contact Dr. Paul Sundberg at [email protected] or Dr. Megan Niederwerder at [email protected].
+For more information, visit www.swinehealth.org or contact Dr. Paul Sundberg at [email protected] or Dr. Megan Niederwerder at [email protected].